michael85731/Socket-practice/README.md

 ```
 ./server PortNumber
 ```
-> Note: PortNumber is what port you want server to listen.
+> PortNumber is what port you want server to listen.

 ***